 Located 1.5 miles from the main campus, the 62-acre facility includes the Spartan Stadium and athletic fields.

-General and commercial aviation management and operations instructional facilities on 5 acres at San José International Airport.
+General and commercial aviation management and operations instructional facilities are now located at Reid-Hillview Airport.

-City/university library is first in the nation to be funded, managed and operated by a city and a major university.
-Visit King Library's website.
+Dr. Martin Luther King, Jr. Library is the first library in the nation to be funded, managed and operated by a city and a major university.

 - Art Metal Foundry

 - Chicano Resource Center

 - Ira F. Brilliant Center for Beethoven Studies

 - Martha Heasley Cox Center for Steinbeck Studies